 No chemicals are used in the gardens at all and weeds are either tolerated if they are not invasive, or hand picked or hoed out if they are.
 Caterpillars and insect pests are also tolerated, within reason, to attract natural predators or else are given a blast with washing up liquid or squeezed out if they become too invasive – which is rare.
 The gardens are fed with home made nettle fertilizer, farmyard and chicken manure, powdered seaweed and seaweed drenches.
 Organic peat free horse manure mulch is laid down each year to retain moisture, suppress weeds and nourish the soil.

-The plants on the barges display year round seasonal interest with a variety of blossom, berries, flowers, evergreen foliage, colourful stems and attractive seed heads .
-There are several well established trees including native birch, false acacia, a winter flowering cherry and a dramatic weeping ash, which show how well larger species can grow in a limited soil depth.
+The plants on the barges display year round seasonal interest with a variety of blossom, berries, flowers, evergreen foliage, colourful stems and attractive seed heads.
+There are several well established trees including native birch, false acacia, a winter flowering cherry and a weeping ash, which show how well larger species can grow in a limited soil depth albeit with some growth restriction.
 All barges feature some degree of Vinca major and minor and ivy groundcover, as well as repeat plants for visual continuity such as choisya, hebe and nepata.
 Self sown annuals such as poppies, marigolds and nasturtiums are very much encouraged to add to the naturalistic effect.

-I managed the gardens for a year while I was finishing my Landscape Architecture Masters degree and before joining London Wildlife Trust.
-The basic planting structure was already well in place but I tidied and moved things around a little and planted up one new barge, which was called Sabu.
-It was hard but rewarding work, which gave me a lot of satisfaction and taught me a lot about plants, community gardens and being the boss of a big garden.
+I managed the gardens for a year while I was finishing my Landscape Architecture Masters degree and before joining London Wildlife Trust full time.
+The basic planting structure was already well in place but I tidied and moved plants around a little and planted up one new barge, which was called Sabu.
+It was hard but rewarding work, which gave me a lot of satisfaction and taught me a great deal about plants, community gardens and being the boss of a reasonably big garden.
 I still visit the gardens frequently when visiting my bargee friends.
-I am very attached to them as I see echoes of the work I have done as well as their change with the seasons and evolution under new head gardener management.
+I am very attached to them as I see echoes of the work I have done as well as their change with the seasons and evolution under new gardener management.

 In responding and developing the gardens I especially continued to learn about trying to create a sense of naturalistic planting where plants grow in and around and through each other throughout the seasons with a range of texture, colour, form and, of course, value to wildlife.
 It is a technique that requires a certain amount of management to create the right balance as well as being tolerant and ruthless with plants in equal measure.
 It is something I am still ever mindful about when developing planting schemes.